No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 *Related: Are you a basketball fan but want to ditch your expensive contract?
 Read our guide on the best ways to stream NBA games and save big bucks.*

-Another awesome feature YouTube TV offers is an unlimited capacity DVR.
+Another awesome feature YouTube TV offers is an unlimited DVR.
 However, all recordings are only housed for nine months.
 This could be a deterrent for some fans.

 Read our YouTube TV review to learn more about this streaming service.